 Exchange them through the Bank of England

 There is no time limit when it comes to exchanging old banknotes through the Bank of England.

-Remember: sending banknotes by post is done at your own risk, and there is a chance they could not arrive at their destination.
+While you can also send banknotes by post – this is done at your own risk, and there is a chance they could not arrive at their destination.
 If you do send them in the post, do make sure you send them by Recorded or Special Delivery.

 While the Bank of England will exchange bank notes indefinitely, it won’t swap coins.